• Skip to primary navigation

 718-442-8560

-The St. George Library Center features an upper-level children’s room with materials for kids up to age 12.
+The largest library on Staten Island, the St. George Library Center features an upper-level children’s room with materials for kids up to age 12.
 A dedicated family literacy space integrates reading with play for toddlers and preschoolers.
 A teen room features a young adult collection and computers available exclusively for teens.
 College and career readiness support is available, too!

 Stapleton Library